evelikov92/mysql-qbuilder/README.md

   qBuilder.makeQuery().select('*')
 ```

+If You forget some column then You can add that columns with addSelect function
-#### If You forget some column then You can add that columns with addSelect function
+If You forget some column then You can add that columns with addSelect function

 ```JavaScript
   qBuilder.makeQuery()
     .select('id, title, count') // Oops I forgot the name column